EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 If there are any member names or roles defined for a database, then only authenticated users having a matching name or role are allowed to read documents from the database cf [https://docs.couchdb.org/en/3.2.0/api/database/security.html#db-security]

-#### What are the roles
- - Normal user
-  - no roles
- - Admin user
-  - is the CouchDB admin with the _admin role
-  - is a CouchDB user with an admin role
-  - User' sub (from jwt) is in the unhcrAdmins array (see below)
- - Guest user
-  - not authenticated

-#### What the roles allow the user to do:
-- Normal user
-  - Cannot Delete/Update if they're not in the 'users' field of the object stored in CouchDB
-  - Can create an object in CouchDB (meaning Shelter and GHG app)
-- Admin user
-  - Can access, Update and delete every ojects in CouchDB
-- Guest user
-  - Can access the app in read-only mode
-  - Cannot create, update or delete things

 ### Adding a user
  - We can add a user in the users database in Couchdb